UTDNebula/nebula-api/scripts/pyparser/README.md

 - `prerequisite`
   - params = name (CS 3345, CS 1200, ...)
   - Returns the prerequisites for the given course name in a structured format

+## Implementation

+### Prerequisite Parser

+[Pyparsing](https://github.com/pyparsing/pyparsing) is used for parsing prerequisite strings.
+This is now deprecated as we have moved to using [Chevrotain](https://github.com/SAP/chevrotain), which is a similar (but slightly more flexible and easier to use) language parser in JavaScript.

+## Notes

++ `Procfile` and `runtime.txt` are for Heroku deployment